 }; Finally, render the component in your markup.
 At a minimum, you need to pass the onResponse handler.

-<PlaceAutocomplete {onResponse} /> Here is a complete, copy-and-paste example:
+<PlaceAutocomplete {onResponse} /> Here's a complete, copy-and-paste example:

 <script>